Marcell Ozuna Player Props: Braves vs. Marlins

-After batting .067 with a double and four walks in his past 10 games, Marcell Ozuna and the Atlanta Braves take on the Miami Marlins (who will start Edward Cabrera) at 7:20 PM ET on Monday.
+On Wednesday, Marcell Ozuna (.065 batting average in his past 10 games, with a double and four walks) and the Atlanta Braves face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 7:20 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Astros.
+He had a hitless performance in his previous game (0-for-4) against the Marlins.

 Marcell Ozuna Game Info & Props vs. the Marlins